cantscript/CantScriptBlog/content/Posts/Automatically Updating VPP Apps/index.md

 * Requires device to have successfully reported back details of a `InstalledApplicationList` command <br>
 * Scheduled updates require a device to check in during the schedule window, making the window too short or having device with not network connections could see devices rarely get app updates <br>
 * Perception that auto updates is not working when navigating to `Apps` -> `Updates` page <br>
-* Need for communication for end users and other admins on expected behaviour
+* Need for communication to end users and other admins on expected behaviour

 ### VPP App Update Options